|

 Implantable Pulmonary Artery Pressure Sensor Devices

-Several other devices that monitor cardiac output through measurements of pressure changes in the PA or right ventricular outflow tract have been investigated in the research setting, but have not received FDA approval.
-These include the Chronicle® implantable continuous hemodynamic monitoring device (Medtronic), which includes a sensor implanted in the right ventricular outflow tract and, and the ImPressure® device (Remon Medical Technologies), which includes a sensor implanted in the PA.
+Several other devices that monitor cardiac output by measuring pressure changes in the PA or right ventricular outflow tract have been investigated in the research setting, but have not received FDA approval.
+These include the Chronicle implantable continuous hemodynamic monitoring device (Medtronic), which includes a sensor implanted in the right ventricular outflow tract, the ImPressure device (Remon Medical Technologies), which includes a sensor implanted in the PA, and the Cordella PA Pressure Sensor System (Endotronix, Inc.), which includes a sensor implanted in the PA.

-Note: This policy only addresses use of these techniques in ambulatory care and outpatient settings.
+Note: This policy only addresses the use of these techniques in ambulatory care and outpatient settings.

 There is a specific CPT code for bioimpedance: